vinteum-bdl/mastering-seminars/mastering-lightning/week2-self-study.md

 This data often includes a digital signature and other information, such as a public key or a preimage.

 In the standard Bitcoin payment flow, valid transactions are eventually confirmed by being included in a block.
-Each must include fees to incentivize miners to confirm them.
+Each transaction must include fees to incentivize miners to confirm them.
 This introduces costs in terms of:

 - Throughput: limited number of transactions per block;